Fruits are good for health, children, pregnant mothers and the sick stand to benefit from eating plenty of fruits.

 Farmers!
 This is virgin territory that you should seriously consider exploring.

-Kakooza says that we live in the ideal kind of tropical climate that supports a variety of fruit with high profit-earning potential.
+Kakooza says we live in the ideal kind of tropical climate that supports a variety of fruit with high profit-earning potential.

 The benefits await the enterprising farmer.
 In addition, most fruit trees last for more than a lifetime when well-tended.